vyos/vyos-documentation/docs/configuration/interfaces/wireless.rst

   Channel number (IEEE 802.11), for 2.4Ghz (802.11 b/g/n) channels range from
   1-14.
 On 5Ghz (802.11 a/h/j/n/ac) channels available are 0, 34 to 173

-.. cfgcmd:: set interfaces wireless <interface> country-code <cc>

-  Country code (ISO/IEC 3166-1).
-Used to set regulatory domain.
-Set as needed to indicate country in which device is operating.
-This can limit available channels and transmit power.

-  .. note:: This option is mandatory in Access-Point mode.

 .. cfgcmd:: set interfaces wireless <interface> disable-broadcast-ssid